 The recent premiere of the “made-with-Singapore” blockbuster movie “Crazy Rich Asians” has garnered real hype around the city-state as a lavish tourist destination.
 Do tourists travel on Grab to outlandishly fancy places like those you see in the movie?
-What were their favorite local places?
+What were their favourite local places?
 Other than major attractions and shopping destinations, where do they go?
 Here are some exciting travel patterns that we found about our tourists’ rides in Singapore!

 1. Tourists Arrival Pattern in Singapore